 Some men and women are simply happy to find support and encouragement with others who share this particular aspect of their life experience; others, however, also feel a strong desire to reach out to others who may be struggling and to help in the creation of other resources to bless others.
-You’ll find those in the former category active in our email discussion groups, our Facebook group, our Northern Lights blog, writing articles and essays for our website, sharing their stories through participation in the Voices of Hope Project, or attending any of the activities and events sponsored by North Star.
+You’ll find those in the former category active in our email discussion groups, our Facebook group, writing for our Northern Lights blog, sharing their stories through participation in the Voices of Hope Project, or attending any of the conferences, firesides, or other activities and events sponsored by North Star.

-Those in the latter category help coordinate North Star’s efforts as part of the Executive Committee and Leadership Council.
-The Executive Committee is comprised of a revolving body of ten men and women whose responsibilities are to manage the North Star organization and facilitate community contributions, and the Leadership Council is comprised of a host of others who have expressed a desire to assist in realizing the mission and vision of North Star.
+Those in the latter category help coordinate North Star’s efforts as part of the Board of Directors, Executive Committee, Leadership Council, as well as other volunteers.
+The president of North Star is appointed by the six-member Board of Directors and subsequently forms his or her Executive Committee to help accomplish goals identified for his or her tenure as president.
+Their responsibility is to manage the North Star organization and facilitate community contributions.
+The Leadership Council is comprised of a host of others who have expressed a desire to assist in realizing the mission and vision of North Star.